WorkTime – employee monitoring software

 Being a highly productive business-owner, Jennie K. is often on-the-move.

-3. Evaluate in-house and remote staff performance
+3. Evaluating in-house and remote staff performance

 4. Protection of company’s data from disclosure/theft

-Sadly, data theft is rampant in the business world.
+Sadly, data theft is prevalent in the business world.
 Resentful employees who have access to computer files containing trading secrets or proprietary information could conceivably steal and distribute the information to competitors causing great harm to the company in the process.

 The right employee monitoring software will help you achieve these major goals: